-Drs.
-Mozayeni, Mills and Madaris are eye care specialists who want the best for their patients.
-Providence Eye wants to prepare you with healthy eye protection habits that reduce your chances for eye-related injuries and the need for an emergency eye care doctor.
+Dr. Mozayeni, Dr. Nunnery and Dr. Gray are eye care specialists who want the best for their patients.
+Providence Eye wants to prepare you with healthy eye protection habits that reduce your chances of eye-related injuries and the need for an emergency eye care doctor.

 This time of year, Providence Eye receives numerous patient calls, saying they have something in their eye.
 Many times, yard work is the main culprit for this issue.
-Our eye care specialists suggest wearing proper eye protection when working on outside projects, mowing, clearing leaves and brush or gardening.
+Our eye care specialists suggest wearing proper eye protection when working on outside projects, mowing, clearing leaves/brush or gardening.
 Something as small as a piece of grass can cause corneal scratching when caught in the eye.
 This can lead to an infection, pain and vision changes.
-Remaining cautious will keep your eyes safe from similar scenarios, other fast-moving objects, and prevent general injuries.
+Remaining cautious will keep your eyes safe from similar scenarios.

 Aside from yard work, countless people work in environments where eye protection is imperative.
 From construction workers to manufacturers to mechanics, the risk of something hitting or spilling into the eye is elevated.
 It is important to remember that while projectiles hitting the eye can cause pain and infection, chemical splashes can also cause serious injuries that result in permanent damage.
 Simply wearing safety glasses when in the workplace can prevent many common eye injuries.